HIV Related Issues

 - There is an increased chance of an eye infection with a lower CD4+ T count

-- Cytomegalovirus retinitis, cataract, and retinal detachment are the three most common causes of vision loss in AIDS–these can all be identified by Dr. Perez
+- Cytomegalovirus retinitis, cataract, and retinal detachment are the three most common causes of vision loss in AIDS–these can all be identified.

 - All people with HIV should have annual eye examinations to ensure that their eyes are healthy